CBaier33/banter-lang/README.md

 ratio
 ```

-## If Statements
+## 2. If Statements

 The If Statement allows you to conditionally execute a line of code.
-The body of the statement will only execute if the expression simplifies to True.
+The body of the statement will only execute if the expression evaluates to True.

 Syntax -> `if <comparison expression>, then <statement(s)`